 It may be an old cliché, but it’s true: nobody gets in to journalism for the pay.
 It’s certainly not a glamorous gig, the hours can vary wildly, and the pay is generally average.
-In fact, taking in job security, pay, and several other factors, a recent study by CareerCast ranked newspaper reporter as the worst in America.
+In fact, taking in job security, pay, and several other factors, a recent study by CareerCast ranked newspaper reporter as the worst in America (maybe that’s why so many people want to start their own blog).

 While they can’t expect to get rich, a journalist can at least expect to get paid fairly, right?
 Not if you ask employees of one of the biggest online news sites today.